 Diagnosis of Open Pneumothorax

 Open pneumothorax is diagnosed clinically and requires inspecting the entire chest wall surface.

-Immediate management is to cover the wound with a rectangular sterile occlusive dressing that is closed securely with tape on only 3 sides.
+Immediate management of open pneumothorax is to cover the wound with a rectangular sterile occlusive dressing that is closed securely with tape on only 3 sides.
 Thus, the dressing prevents atmospheric air from entering the chest wall during inspiration but allows any intrapleural air out during expiration.
 Tube thoracostomy should be done when the patient is stabilized.
 The wound may require later surgical repair.